 First up is the Athabasca Glacier, part of the huge Columbia Icefields.
-Because of its proximity to the towns of Jasper and Banff, the Athabasca Glacier is the most popular in Canada.
+Because of its proximity to the towns of Jasper and Banff, the Athabasca Glacier is the most popular of its kind in Canada.
 Just behind me, to my left, and my right, are hundreds of fellow tourists snapping the same shot, albeit with far more expensive cameras.

 The Athabasca Glacier is part of the surviving remains of a huge, thick ice mass which once blanketed the majority of Canada’s western mountains.
-The flow from the melting ice unleashes into the Athabasca River, before it crashes over the Athabasca Falls.
+The flow from the melting ice unleashes into the Athabasca River before it crashes over the Athabasca Falls.
 In time the melting ice will find its way to the Arctic Ocean.

 Standing only 23-metres tall, the Athabasca Falls are not considered high by Canadian Rockies standards but the sheer size of the Athabasca River makes the falls one of the most powerful to be found in Jasper National Park and beyond.